Doji-Technologies/windows-installer-for-unity-docs/docs/html/_sources/first-installer.rst.txt

 Creating your first installer
 =============================

-Once WiX is setup, creating our first installer is only a few clicks away.
+Once WiX is set up, creating our first installer is only a few clicks away.
 We have a few options for this.

 #. **Manually creating the installer**